Do Go On - 533 - El Chupacabra

 There was a seven-year-old boy in the same house who said the creature stood on his bed and briefly on his chest.

-she's back with the skittles for everyone at home and yes i'm going to have a couple
+She's back with the Skittles for everyone at home, and yes, I'm going to have a couple.

-I learnt earlier tonight there, carcinogenic.
+I learned earlier tonight there carcinogenic.

 So, but I'm pretty sure that's true of all things.

-Has I sip on my beer?
+Has I sip on my beer now that.

-Now, I think this is a health drink.
+I think this is a health drink.

 So anyway, yeah.

-One of those kids, the family, two family members,
+One of those kids,

 described the creature smelling like a wet dog.